solemnsky/solemnsky-js/README.md

 # The SolemnSky technical reference

-SolemnSky's development is currently concerned with the design of a set of reasonably scalable and extendable infrastructures to use in the future, and a basic game demo to demonstrate the design's effectiveness and feasibility.
+SolemnSky's development is currently concerned with the design of a set of reasonably scalable and extendable infrastructures to use in the future, and a featureful game demo to demonstrate the overall design's effectiveness and feasibility.

 ## modes

-Modes are objects that represent the essential game logic of a game mode; the logic and design that is constant across all concievable implementations of a multiplayer or offline system using the game mode in question.
+Modes are objects that represent the essential game logic of a game mode, i.e. the logic and design that is constant across all concievable implementations of a system (multiplayer or offline) using the game mode in question.

 The seperation of modes and control structures (see the relevant section later in this readme) seperate boilerplate and things not directly related to game mechanics design (chatting, HUDs, networking) from the game mode definition, making the latter easy to understand and modify without fear of breaking other elements of the whole game experience.

+All network functions in modes return and expect native javascript types, (they are not required to serialise them), but internally should use the util.deflateObject and util.inflateObject methods to minify their attribute labels and assure that the values use their space efficently.

 To define a mode, a constructor must be exported along with the following prototypical methods:

 ### initialisation

-- init(initdata): called exactly once at the beginning of the game, with an 'initdata', a state descriptor (for instance, players already in the game and the map being used)
-- makeInitData(key): this provides an initial initdata, given a key, to be used when the game starts up from nothing
+- createState(key): this provides an initial state value, given a key, to be used when the game starts up from nothing
-- describeAssets(): what asset key initAssets should be passed to a client intending to join the game (see render callbacks)
+- init(initdata): called exactly once at the beginning of the game, with an initial state value
+- describeAssets(): what assets (client-side and large) are necessary?
-- describeState(): forms an initdata describing the state of the game in context
+- describeState(): describes the current state of the game to a new client

 ### simulation

 - acceptEvent(event): called when an external event happens.
 Clients rarely enter chat events into their game engines, servers rarely enter controller events into theirs.
-- listPlayers(): array of player records, minimally containing player nicknames and their ids.
+- listPlayers(): array of player records, at least containing player nickname 'nick' and id number 'id'.
 - step(delta): this is called at ~60Hz, and is supplied with the delta time since its last call.
 Its intention is to step the game world forward, simulating all game mechanics.
 Returns an array of events.
 Does not render.
 Must be called frequently.
 - hasEnded(): has the game ended?